 Air Pollution, What Do You Really Know

-You may have noticed how regularly Air Pollution is making headline news lately.
-It’s a growing concern, not only as we walk the streets and go about our day-to-day lives, but also in our homes as the increasing damage to our health is highlighted.
+You may have noticed how regularly air pollution is making headline news lately.
+It’s a growing concern as we walk the streets and go about our day-to-day lives and in our homes as the increasing damage to our health is highlighted.

 Claiming 40,000 deaths each year and creating long-term health problems for hundreds of thousands of people, air pollution is a topic that’s hard to avoid.

 Just five days into 2017, the annual air pollution limits in London were breached, so what about the other 360 days to come?

 Air pollution is made up of harmful substances and gases which are released into the atmosphere.
 2 main pollutants are Nitrogen Oxide (NOX) and Particular Matter (PM2.5 & PM10).
 But what are these and how do they get into our air?